Report to the University

 The Confidential Advisor is part of Wellness and Health Promotion Services and is a resource for confidential advising services.
 This position is a Campus Security Authority and is responsible for reporting alleged criminal acts to the Clery Compliance Coordinator.
 The Confidential Advisor is dedicated to providing victim-centered support to SIU students that have experienced gender based violence (sexual assault, dating violence, domestic violence, and stalking).
 The goal is to help students find the support, resources, and information needed to safely continue studies.
 The Confidential Advisor can assist students with:

 - Resources and referrals to other services including medical care, counseling services, legal resources and more

-Rebecca’s office is located at the Student Health Center within the Wellness and Health Promotion Office.
-She can be contacted by calling 618/453-4429 or email at Rebecca.firstname.lastname@example.org.
+Their office is located at the Student Health Center within the Wellness and Health Promotion Office.
+They can be contacted by calling 618/453-4429.

 Title IX Coordinator